Tom Thibodeau: Minnesota Timberwolves (2016–2019)

 On April 20, 2016, it was announced that the Minnesota Timberwolves had hired Thibodeau as head coach and president of basketball operations.
 The Timberwolves had spent the better part of a decade in NBA purgatory, having not made the playoffs since 2004, Kevin Garnett’s lone MVP season.
 In his second season, the Timberwolves made their first playoff appearance in 14 years, losing in the First round to the top-seeded Houston Rockets in five games.
 The Timberwolves had a tumultuous off season involving the exit of Jimmy Butler from Minnesota.
 Thibodeau would be released from the Timberwolves in January 2019 after a period of regression following the end of the playoff drought.

 New York Knicks (2020–2025)

 On July 30, 2020, the New York Knicks announced that they hired Thibodeau as their head coach.
 In the shortened 2020–21 season, his first as head coach of the Knicks, Thibodeau guided the Knicks to their first playoff appearance since the 2012–13 season.
 After the season Thibodeau was named Coach of the Year for the second time in his career.
 During his stint in New York, Thibodeau was widely credited with returning the recently struggling franchise to regular playoff contention, including leading the Knicks to their first Eastern Conference Finals appearance in 25 years in 2025.
-Despite that playoff run, which included eliminating the defending champion Boston Celtics 4–2 in the Semi-Finals, Thibodeau was relieved of his duties on June 3, 2025.
+Despite that playoff run, which included eliminating the defending champion Boston Celtics 4–2 in the Conference Semi-Finals, Thibodeau was relieved of his duties on June 3, 2025.
+The very next season, the Knicks would win the 2026 NBA Finals under Mike Brown, defeating the San Antonio Spurs in five games to win the franchise’s first championship in 53 years.